The AI Safety Net is Full of Holes: What 2026 Taught Us So Far

+The conversation around AI Safety Net is Full of Holes has reached a critical point.
 Look, I’m not here to be the fun-police.
 I love AI as much as the next bloke.
 But we’ve hit a point in 2026 where the hype has officially outrun the brakes, and the brakes weren’t even attached to begin with.

 I was reading through the latest Experian and White & Case reports this morning, and the numbers are bloody terrifying.
 We’re talking over 8,000 major data breaches in just the first half of last year, with 345 million records floating around in the wild.
 If you think the “big guys” have this under control, you’re dreaming.
 In fact, 69% of people don’t believe banks or retailers are ready for what’s coming.